This post may contain affiliate links. Please read my disclosure.

 Lobster Ravioli Step-by-Step Photos

-In a bowl with the chopped lobster, add the butter and stir in the ricotta, lemon zest, parsley, salt and pepper.
-Now start making the sauce by heating the butter and olive oil over medium heat before adding the shallots.
-Cook for 5 minutes and then add garlic, cooking another 30 seconds.
+Combine lobster, butter, ricotta, lemon zest, parsley, salt and pepper in a bowl.
+Heat butter and olive oil in skillet before adding shallots.
+Cook for 5 minutes and then stir in garlic, cooking for 30 seconds.

-Stir in the tomatoes and simmer for 15 minutes.
-Then add the cream, Parmesan, basil and parsley.
-Cook for another 10 minutes and adjust for seasoning if necessary.
+Simmer tomatoes for 15 mins.
+Add cream, Parmesan, basil and parsley.
+Cook 10 more mins.
+Adjust seasoning if needed.

 FAQs